regoclint/prac/Notes.md

 Concepts

 Indexing sorts a particular set of data so that it can be binary searched.
 This results in faster searches than that of unsorted data.
-    A separate sorted col is created in the DB per index which links to the actual record.
+    - A separate sorted col is created in the DB per index which links to the actual record.
 A separate col is created bcuz its faster than sorting all the data
-    -Index favours read and not write.
+    - Index favours read and not write.
 In write it has to update indexes for all the indexed columns and then the write is complete.
-    -Over-indexing transactional tables is not good for the writes -When there are a lot of unique values it makes sense(Cardinality) -When the indexed rows are used more often for querying its useful otherwise its more of a negative for writes https://www.youtube.com/watch?v=zDzu6vka0rQ
+    - Over-indexing transactional tables is not good for the writes
+    - When there are a lot of unique values it makes sense(Cardinality)
+    - When the indexed rows are used more often for querying its useful otherwise its more of a negative for writes https://www.youtube.com/watch?v=zDzu6vka0rQ https://www.youtube.com/watch?v=WmJuhKLQMA4
-    https://www.youtube.com/watch?v=WmJuhKLQMA4

 SOAP vs REST vs GraphQL
     - REST was supersceeded by SOAP was superceeded by CORBA
-    - SOAP is a protocol(developed by Microsoft), REST & GraphQL(developed by Fb) is an architectural pattern
+    - SOAP is a protocol(developed by Microsoft),  GraphQL(developed by Fb) & REST are an architectural pattern
     - SOAP uses XML, REST can use anything
+    - REST is stateless
     - GraphQl has one endpoint and the rest is a query and you can specify exactly what data u need on the fly
     - GraphQL can get complex for rate limiting, api request logging etc. It is best when data requirements are changing frequently